 An experienced Lexington personal injury lawyer can help you fight to hold the negligent healthcare provider accountable.

-At Minner Vines Moncus Injury Lawyers, we have over 70 years of experience between us.
+At Minner Vines Injury Lawyers, PLLC, we have over 70 years of experience between us.
 Our team has been recognized by the National Law Journal for achieving one of the Top 100 verdicts in America multiple times.
 We’ve also been recognized by The Best Lawyers in America® as “Lawyer of the Year” and listed among Super Lawyers.

 When you choose our lawyers to represent you, we will: